cognitedata/cognite-sdk-js/guides/authentication.md

 ### Combine different authentication methods

-If you want to use redirect-method in the initialization of your app and use the popup-method later (to not lose the state of your app) you can implement something like this:
+If you want to use redirect method in the initialization of your app and use the pop-up method later (to not lose the state of your app) you can implement something like this:

 ```js
 client.loginWithOAuth({